-Pirates of the Caribbean is one of Disneyland early rides and has stood the test of time as a stalwart of the Disneyland Park.
+Pirates of the Caribbean is one of Disneyland’s early rides and has stood the test of time as a stalwart of Disneyland Park, California.
 The tales of these plucky buccaneers have enthralled children for years but does this musty old relic of yesteryear still stand up against the modern wonders of the theme park world?
-Find out in our Pirates of the Caribean Ride Review.
+Find out in our Pirates of the Caribbean Ride Review.

 - Location – Disneyland Park – New Orleans Land

 - Average Queue time – 5mins -25 Mins

 In the Big Themeparks of America, it is very common to have a ride named and themed after a film franchise.
 It is less common for a film franchise to be named after a ride, however.
 But the 2003 film that began the hugely successful franchise was indeed, loosely, based on the ride, or at least the general concept of the ride.